 Extinction Rebellion to carry out covert leaflet distribution in a number of high street clothes stores in Cork City to highlight the destructive role the fast fashion industry plays in the climate and biodiversity crises.

-On Saturday (5th September), members of Extinction Rebellion Cork covertly hid 1500 leaflets within items of clothing in a number of high street stores in Cork City, to draw attention to the ways in which fast fashion and the textile industry contribute to the unprecedented biodiversity collapse and climate crisis that is currently threatening our world.
+Members of Extinction Rebellion Cork covertly hid 1500 leaflets within items of clothing in a number of high street stores in Cork City, to draw attention to the ways in which fast fashion and the textile industry contribute to the unprecedented biodiversity collapse and climate crisis that is currently threatening our world.

 The fashion industry produces 8-10% of global carbon emissions.
 An average of 2,700 litres of water is needed to produce one cotton t-shirt.
 The fashion industry is responsible for 20% of global wastewater.
 35% of all microplastics in the ocean come from laundering synthetic textiles like polyester.